-Crimes against humanity have been the subject of discussions at the ILC since 2014, which is exploring the possibility of a comprehensive convention on crimes against humanity, possibly similar to the Convention against Torture or the Genocide
+Crimes against humanity have been the subject of discussions at the ILC since 2014, which has recently published the Draft Convention on Crimes against Humanity, possibly similar to the Convention against Torture or the Genocide Convention.

-Convention.
 In order to respond to such a question, students might be advised first to recall the applicable legal framework for crimes against humanity.